Payment Flow and Custom Development

 - invoice.payment_failed

-, with the main processing logic in the processWebhookEvent
+, with main processing logic in the processWebhookEvent

 method.

-Now, you can start comparing the code with the following documentation to deeply understand the payment system provided by Nexty.dev.
+Now, you can start comparing the code with the following documentation to deeply understand the payment system provided by Nexty.

 One-time Payment

-event indicates that the user has completed payment and an order has been generated on the Stripe side, so we can use this as the basis for processing one-time payment benefits.
+event means the user has completed payment, and we can start processing one-time payment benefits.

-Payment platforms including Stripe may have duplicate webhook event pushes, so before writing order data to the orders
+Payment platforms including Stripe have the possibility of duplicate webhook event pushes, so before writing order data to the orders

 table, we need to first check if the same order data already exists in the database.
-This is "idempotency checking," executed in the handleCheckoutSessionCompleted
+This is called "idempotency check," executed in the handleCheckoutSessionCompleted

 method.